-an in-court restructuring, or 'prepackaged plan,' which will attempt to accomplish the restructuring on substantially the same terms as the recapitalization plan, through the solicitation of acceptances under Chapter 11 of the Bankruptcy Code.
-Our ability to complete the in-court restructuring is subject to the prior confirmation by the investors of their willingness to purchase \$200 million of our common stock.

-For a description of the recapitalization plan, see 'The Restructuring -- The Recapitalization Plan' on page 21 and for a description of the prepackaged plan, see 'The Prepackaged Plan' on page 40.
-Accordingly, this Proxy Statement is being furnished to our stockholders in connection with (1) our solicitation of proxies for use at the special meeting of stockholders to be held on Tuesday, March 4, 2003 for the purpose of voting on the restructuring proposals set forth below and (2) our solicitation of acceptances of the prepackaged plan of reorganization under Chapter 11 of the Bankruptcy Code.
+This Proxy Statement is being furnished to our stockholders in connection with the proposed restructuring of our company.
+The proposed restructuring will result in the elimination of all or substantially all of our outstanding debt, the elimination of all of our preferred stock and the investment of \$200 million cash in new equity capital.
+The proposed restructuring will be effected through either (1) our recapitalization plan, which consists of the several concurrent restructuring transactions described below, or, alternatively, (2) the filing of a prepackaged plan of bankruptcy, which will attempt to accomplish the restructuring on substantially the same terms as the recapitalization plan but under the supervision of the bankruptcy court.
+For a description of the recapitalization plan, see 'The Restructuring -- The Recapitalization Plan' on page 18 and for a description of the prepackaged plan, see 'The Prepackaged Plan' on page 36.
+Accordingly, this Proxy Statement is being furnished to our stockholders in connection with (1) our solicitation of proxies for use at the special meeting of stockholders to be held on , 2003 for the purpose of voting on the restructuring proposals set forth below and (2) our solicitation of acceptances of the prepackaged plan of reorganization under Chapter 11 of the Bankruptcy Code.